kevinegan31/pinn-4dvar-npz/README.md

-# pinn-4dvar-npz
+# PI-NPZ 4D-Var

-Physics-informed neural networks for 4D-Var data assimilation in NPZ biogeochemical models
+Code and data for:

+**Physics-Informed Neural Networks as Differentiable Surrogates for 4D-Variational Data Assimilation**
+Kevin Egan & Brian Powell

+## Overview
+This repository demonstrates how physics-informed neural networks (PINNs) can serve as differentiable surrogates in strong-constraint 4D-Var for biogeochemical state estimation.